Rehab Centers Burlington, CO

 Centennial Mental Health Center Inc

-Centennial Mental Health Center Inc is an inpatient treatment center in Burlington, Colorado that is situated in the 80807 zip code.
-Centennial Mental Health Center Inc offers residential substance abuse treatment and inpatient dual diagnosis treatment.
-It offers counseling for substance abuse, anger management and CBT.
+Centennial Mental Health Center Inc is an inpatient rehab facility in Burlington, Colorado that is located in the 80807 zip code.
+Centennial Mental Health Center Inc provides residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+It provides anger management, counseling for trauma victims and 12 step rehabilitation.

 Address: 1291 Circle Drive, Burlington, CO 80807 in Kit Carson County